pexea12/BayoTest/README.md

 Run `python test.py` to see the test.

 ### **Input format** (*input.txt*)
+The first line contains the total numbers.
-Each line contains a number.
+After the first line, each line contain a number.
 For example:

+> 4
 > 1
 > 5
 > 7
 > 4

 which means the data is [1, 5, 7, 4].
-In *input.txt*, there are 1 million lines.
+In *input.txt*, there are 1 million lines + 1 first line.
 Each line contains an integer.

 ### **Output format** (*output.txt*)
+The first line contains the total numbers.
-Each line contains a number after sorting.
+After the first line, each line contains a number after sorting.
 For example:

+> 4
 > 1
 > 4
 > 5
 > 7

 which means the sorted data is [1, 4, 5, 7].
-In *output.txt*, there are 1 million lines.
+In *output.txt*, there are 1 million lines + 1 first line.
 Each line contains an integer.

 ### **generateSample.py**
+If running directly `python generateSample.py`, the program will generate data and write them to file.

  1. `generateData(n=int(1e6), seed=None)`
 	* Generate n random signed 32-bit integers (from -2^31 to 2^31 - 1)